What a find! :: This gal walked away with SEVERAL large opalized logs!

 The work of bank mining involves knocking fresh material from the bank, typically with a pick or rock hammer.
 We recommend removing no more than a hand's thickness at a time.
 It is important to work evenly, and not to "under-cut" the bank.
 Undercutting can create dangerous rock-fall conditions for yourself and others.

 Often, the sound of your pick hitting glass may be the first sign that you have found something.
 The next step is to use small hand-tools to dig the specimen out.
 Typical tools include ice-picks, sharpened screwdrivers, and rock chisels.
-(See: Tools needed for mining)

 Children under 12 are not allowed to dig in the bank.